-Even as a small child, Mouna Rebeiz’s creativity and special fervor for the plastic arts were manifest.
-Born into a family of artists — musicians, painters and poets — her paintings resonate with the “music and verse” that infused her childhood.
+Even as a small child, Mouna Rebeiz’s creativity and special fervour for the plastic arts were manifested.
+Born into a family of artists — musicians, painters and poets — her paintings resonate with the music and verse that infused her childhood.

-From her courses in patinas,to those on the Renaissance, from the expertise of Abraham Pincas, painter and head of the Painting and Techniques Atelier at the École Nationale Supérieure des Beaux-Arts in Paris to that of the great Lebanese painter, Mohamed el Rawas, her professor at the Institute of Fine Arts in Beirut, Mouna continually refines her technique, to better capture the pulse of life in her paintings.
+From her courses in patinas in Paris ,to those on the Renaissance, from the expertise of Abraham Pincas, painter and head of the Painting and Techniques Atelier at the École Nationale Supérieure des Beaux-Arts in Paris to that of the great Lebanese painter, Mohamed el Rawas, her professor at the Institute of Fine Arts in Beirut, Mouna continually refined her technique, to better capture the pulse of life in her paintings.